digital-raven/daily/docs/man/daily.1.rst

 ==============
 Daily works by modifying and reading a journal file.
 It is not expected for a user to modify the journal file themselves; leave it to the "add" command.
-The journal file is in json format, and requires the following structure:
+The journal file is in json format, and follows the structure below.

 ::